 Rate of return = (net income in the period / initial investment) x 100%

 Thus, let’s consider a business that required an initial investment of $400 million.
 Currently its monthly cash flow is about $25 million.
 In this instance, the monthly rate of return is given by:

 Rate of return = 6.25%

-A business has no rate of return when this index is null or negative, which indicates that the investment has led to losses.
-On the other hand, the higher a business’s rate of return, the faster there will be a return on the investment.
+A business is not profitable when this index is null or negative, which indicates that the investment has led to losses.
+On the other hand, the higher a business’s rate of return, the faster there will be a return on investment.

-To find a business’s profitability, on the other hand, you need to think in terms of total revenues and net profits for the period being analyzed.
-The formula to calculate this is as follows:
+In turn, to find a business’s profitability, you need to think in terms of turnover and net income for the period being analyzed.
+The relation is given by:

-Imagine, for example, that in one year a company has total revenues of R$500 million.
-The gross profits were R$300 million and the net profits were R$200 million.
+Imagine, for example, that in one year a company had a turnover of $500 million.
+The gross income was $300 million and the net income $200 million.
 In this instance, the profitability would be:

 Profitability = (200 / 500) x 100%